-A carpenter bee will approach the trap when they are looking for a new nest.
+A carpenter bee will approach our carpenter bee trap when they are looking for a new nest.
 This typically occurs in the spring.
-The unfinished softwood exterior and specifically sized entrance holes are appealing to a searching carpenter bee.
-Once the carpenter bee enters the trap, the angled entrance holes minimize the light in the central chamber.
-The opaque bottom of the trap then becomes the largest light source and the carpenter bee flies down.
+The unfinished softwood exterior and specifically sized entrance holes appeal to a searching carpenter bee.
+Once the carpenter bee enters the trap, the pheromones and sounds of the bees lure more bees away from your home and wooden structures and into the trap.
 Now the carpenter bee is truly stuck!
-Carpenter bees cannot fly directly up nor can they walk up the plastic components in the trap.
+Carpenter bees cannot fly directly up, nor can they walk up the plastic components in the trap.

-The carpenter bee will drop down into the bottom receptacle where it perishes.
+The carpenter bee will drop down into the bottom catch tube (or catch tray for the Pine Trap) where it perishes.
 Once dead, it releases a pheromone that will attract more carpenter bees to the nest.
-The more carpenter bees dead, the stronger the attractive smell of the trap and the better the trap works.
+The more dead carpenter bees, the stronger the attractive smell of the trap and the better the trap works.

 So, if you want to bait the trap all you need to do is place a dead carpenter bee in the bottom receptacle of the trap.
-One other solution to jump-start your carpenter be is our Bee Bait.
+One other solution to jump-start your carpenter bee trap is our BEE-Licious Bee Bait.

 Simply apply a dime-sized amount of our Bee Bait to the inside of the receptacle and hang your trap!

 Q: How do I apply the BEE-Licious Bee Bait?
 How much do I use?

 A: The BEE-Licious Bee Bait can be applied in two ways.
 You can add a small dab to the bottom plastic container of the trap, or squirt it into the trap through the bee entrance holes.
 The bait will run down a little, but the scent will dry in the trap.